List of Disney's Cinderella characters: Other appearances in animation

+In video games

 The Fairy Godmother appears as a recurring character in the Kingdom Hearts series.
 In the first game, she comes to live in Traverse Town with Merlin after Maleficent destroys her home world, Castle of Dreams, and restores the spirits of the beings contained in the summon gems, allowing Sora to summon them in battle.
 She also appears in Kingdom Hearts Birth by Sleep in the world Castle of Dreams, reprising her role from the film and shrinking Ventus and Aqua to the size of mice, and in the Re Mind DLC of Kingdom Hearts III, where Merlin and Yen Sid task her with assisting in the search for Sora by looking into Riku's dreams.

 She also appears as a playable character in Disney Magic Kingdoms, and as a villager in Disney Dreamlight Valley.

+In other media

 Like other Cinderella characters, the Fairy Godmother is a meet-and-greet character at Disney Parks.
 She is also the host in the Magic, Music and Mayhem live show at Magic Kingdom.

-In the live-action film, she is portrayed by Helena Bonham Carter and serves as the narrator.
+In the live-action remake, she is portrayed by Helena Bonham Carter and serves as the narrator.

 The Fairy Godmother appears in the Descendants film series, portrayed by Melanie Paxson, where she is the principal of Auradon Preparatory and has a daughter, Jane.
 In the first film, Maleficent seeks to steal her magic wand.
 She later returns in supporting roles in Descendants 2 and Descendants 3.
 In the fourth film, Descendants: The Rise of Red, she is the new president of Auradon University, and also a past version of her appears as a teenager, known as Fay, portrayed by Grace Narducci.
 The Fairy Godmother is also present in the fifth film, Descendants: Wicked Wonderland.
 She is the only character that is present in the five installments of the Descendants films.

 Prince Charming

-Prince Charming (voiced by William Edward Phipps in the original film, singing voice provided by Mike Douglas, Christopher Daniel Barnes in the sequels) is Cinderella's love interest and husband after the first film.
+Prince Charming (voiced by William Edward Phipps in the original film, singing voice provided by Mike Douglas, Christopher Daniel Barnes in the sequels) or simply The Prince, is Cinderella's love interest and husband after the first film.

+Though he is known as Henry in an official advertisement from Disney France, and also has been given the name August in works such as Prince of Glass & Midnight by Linsey Miller (where he is referred to as "Prince August of Charmant") alongside 1971's Disney on Parade (where he was referred to as "Prince Otto Auguste Ferdinand"), he is referred to as "Prince Charming" in Disney media and merchandise.